Willy-JL/willy-jl.github.io/_posts/2021-07-15-logging-console-to-file.md

     def __getattr__(self, name):
         return getattr(_stdout, name)
 ```
-What happens here is that when the write method gets called, it calls back to the original `sys.stdout.write` functionality (remember that we backed it up inside `_stdout`) and afterwars we also write the same message to the log file.
+What happens here is that when the write method gets called, it calls back to the original `sys.stdout.write` functionality (remember that we backed it up inside `_stdout`) and afterwards we also write the same message to the log file.
 The `__getattr__` method is required since we want to keep all the other original functionality of the streams, simply modifying what we need to log output to the file, and all it does is refer back to the original stream we backed up at the start.
 ```python
 class __stdin_override():
     def readline(self):